quile/Womble/README.md

 So over the next year or so, the seeds of this code were sown, in Perl.
 Eventually after many years of "code-as-needed" work, the framework filled itself out.
-It diverged in many ways from its WO/EOF roots, and in greatly inferior in most ways.
+It diverged in many ways from its WO/EOF roots, and is greatly inferior in most ways.
 There are numerous soft-spots and bugs; those are avoided and worked around in our application code because we know where they are; We have very poor test coverage and